formulae-org/package-list-js/README.md

 * Reduction
     * Related to lists/vectors
-        * Creation of a list from a range e.g. 5..10
         * Sort the elements of a list/vector
             * Using the natural order of its elements
             * Using a custom comparator, provided as a lambda expression